A man pushes on a piano with mass 180 kg; it slides at constant v... | Channels for Pearson+

 A man pushes on a piano with mass 180 kg; it slides at constant velocity down a ramp that is inclined at 19.0° above the horizontal floor.
 Neglect any friction acting on the piano.
-Calculate the magnitude of the force applied by the man if he pushes (b) parallel to the floor.
+Calculate the magnitude of the force applied by the man if he pushes (a) parallel to the incline

 Verified Solution